The Schur-Horn theorem for operators with three point spectrum: Outer eigenvalues with infinite multiplicity

 If $0$ is not a limit point, then we can use the above argument on the sequence $\{B-d_{i}\}$ to obtain an operator $F$ with diagonal $\{B-d_{i}\}$ and eigenvalues $0,B-A$ and $B$ which have multiplicities $\infty,N$ and $\infty$, respectively.
 Then $B-F$ is the desired operator.
-Thus, for the rest of the proof we may assume that $0$ and $B$ are limit points of $\{d_{i}\}$.
+For the rest of the proof we can and will assume that both $0$ and $B$ are limit points of $\{d_{i}\}$.